How Fashion Retailers and Brand Manufacturers can deploy SAP Extended Warehouse Management regarding SAP S/4HANA

 No, this can definitely not be recommended as it would certainly be an investment in the past!
 To connect SAP EWM to SAP AFS would mean to invest money and time to modify an SAP EWM system which originally perfectly integrates to SAP S/4HANA for fashion and vertical business.
 So, the better choice is for sure to invest in moving from SAP AFS to SAP S/4HANA for fashion and vertical business and then take advantage from SAP EWM’s out-of-the-box-integration to SAP S/4HANA for fashion and vertical business to run simply vertical.

-Related SAP Solution Blogs:
+Related SAP Solution Blogs for Retail

 - How to ensure a smooth migration from SAP Apparel and Footwear Solution (AFS) to SAP S/4HANA for fashion and vertical business – Part I